 Please use a modern browser to fully experience our website, such as the newest versions of Edge, Chrome, Firefox or Safari etc.

-NanoLund Mentoring program
+About the NanoLund Mentoring programme

 As mentee you commit to:

-• Participate in the Kick-off event.
+• Participate in the two workshops.

 • Take responsibility for the content of the mentoring session.